JameXinyiW/Programming-course-work/README.md

-# course work and slides in Beihang SEM by Prof. Jichang Zhao
+# course work,data and slides in Beihang SEM by Prof. Jichang Zhao